Education

 Educational Programs

 Professional sexuality and reproductive health education programs are available to community groups, schools, and churches in the form of workshops, lectures, and in-services.
 Some of the programs include interactive elements, and are approximately one hour in length.
 However, programs may be shortened, lengthened, combined, or otherwise adapted to accommodate your needs.
 There is no cost for utilizing our community education services, but since we receive no funding to provide these services, donations are most welcome and appreciated.
-To schedule a program, please call Lisa at (570) 523-3600.
-Two week advance notice is appreciated.
 Descriptions of our most requested programs follow.

 Pregnancy Prevention – This program examines all forms of birth control, from abstinence to emergency contraceptive pills.
 Each method’s effectiveness, advantages, disadvantages, availability, cost, and use are described.
 Common pregnancy myths are discredited.